namit26073/DVS_Project/README.md

 **Limitations:**
 - Difficulty fully removing text annotations, occasionally affecting accuracy.
 - Optimized specifically for full (oval) notes—may require tuning for other note types.
+- Falsely detects edges of the staff lines as notes.

 **Future Improvements:**